kitsudaiki/Project-Overview/README.md

 - **content**: Provides an artificial neural network based on a concept created by myself.
 It is way more dynaic than the commonly used deep-learning networks.

 - **additional commentary**: Even the concept is already in progress for some years, it is still at the beginning and had only reached the first primitiv proof-of-concept.
-The first version had a very high dynamic, which provided many fancy possebilities, but it had really bad performance and was not capable to perform on a GPU.
+The first version had a very high dynamic, which provided many fancy possibilities, but it had really bad performance and was not capable to perform on a GPU.
 So at the moment I try to bring it working again with a reduced version of the concept and am on the way to the second PoC, but there it is possible that it failes and I have to cancel this project.

 - **current version**: `0.1.0` (first PoC)